studiolampblack/puretypo/_posts/2017-05-15-zelaldinus-by-irwin-allan-sealy.md

 ### Quotable quotes

-> sin's a function of One's own capacity to err.
+> Sin's a function of One's own capacity to err.

-> every train has one superb uncommon woman. she is always across the aisle, and she will stay on the train when you get off, or if you stay on she'll get off. this is law.
+> Every train has one superb uncommon woman.\\
+she is always across the aisle, and she will\\
+stay on the train when you get off, or if you stay on\\
+she'll get off. this is law.

-> we lose things, history loses people.
+> We lose things, history loses people.